Queen's College Boys' High School: Hostels

-The school has currently has three hostels; Whitson House, Athlone House and Connaught House.
-Whitson caters for students in Grades 8–9, Connaught for students in Grades 10–12 and Athlone for Students in Grades 9-10.
+The school currently has three hostels; Whitson House, Athlone House and Connaught House.
+Whitson caters for students in Grades 8–9, Connaught for students in Grades 10–12 and Athlone for Students in Grades 9–10.
 Athlone was reopened in 2021 after many years of closure.
-All hostel boys belong to as Beswick House, a name taken from the school's fourth headmaster.
+All hostel boys belong to Beswick House, a name taken from the school's fourth headmaster.

 Originally, Whitson House was the first hostel of the school and was built in 1904.
 It was later renamed Connaught House.
 In 1932, this hostel was closed leading to the later opening of hostels Athlone and De Vos Malan in 1939.
 In 1975, Connaught House was renamed Whitson House after old boy Mr H Whitson.
 The new Connaught House was built in 1979.

-After a decline in Boarders in the early 2000s most of the hostels were closed and converted into classrooms.
+After a decline in boarders in the early 2000s most of the hostels were closed and converted into classrooms.
 Hostels outside campus were sold.

 Sports and cultural programmes

 Sports

+Queen's College has a long-standing tradition of annual derby days for both summer and winter sports with traditional rivals such as Dale College, Grey High School, St. Andrew's College, and Selborne College, dating back to at least the 1900s.
+Grey College was also a significant rival, but the yearly derby between these two rugby giants lost momentum, with 1996 marking the last of the annual clashes.

+Queen's College is one of only two schools in South Africa equipped with an 8-lane tartan track.
+Completed in early 2024, the track meets the criteria to host national athletics events, and Queen's is set to host the National Junior Athletics Championships in 2025.

-The main sports fields are the Queen’s College Victoria Recreation Grounds (rugby and athletics) and the Chris Harker Astro (hockey) where first team matches are played.
-The naming of the astroturf being a misnomer which suggests that it is soley owned by the school, when it is actually a shared facility amongst local schools.
+The main sports fields include the Queen's College Victoria Recreation Grounds, used for rugby and athletics; the Chris Harker Astro, where first team hockey matches are played; and the Parry-Davies Field, home to the first cricket team matches as well as rugby games.
+While the Chris Harker Astro is named after the school, it is a shared facility with Queenstown Girls' High School and Balmoral Girls' Primary School.

+The following sports are offered at Queen's: